reflectivity/orsopy/README.rst

-orsopy is a python implementation of ORSO functionality, such as file format phasing
+orsopy is a Python implementation of ORSO functionality, this includes `reduced data file formats`_.

 * Free software: TDB